GoogleCloudPlatform/chef-google-sql/README.md

   example db-n1-standard-1.
 For MySQL instances, this field determines whether the instance is Second Generation (recommended) or First Generation.

+* `settings/settings_version`
+  Output only.
+The version of instance settings.
+This is a required field for update method to make sure concurrent updates are handled properly.
+  During update, use the most recent settingsVersion value for this instance and do not try to update this value.

 #### Label
 Set the `i_label` property when attempting to set primary key